romi/romi-robots-docs/docs/Scanner/how_to/create_new_task.md

 For the sake of clarity and to illustrate how-to create a ROMI task from scratch, in this guide we will assume you want to add something quite different from what is already there.

 !!!
 Important
-    ROMI task usually have a **semantic meaning** and for example, the task `AnglesAndInternodes` may takes several type of object in input (mesh, pointcloud & skeletons) but always output the JSON file with the obtained measures.
+    ROMI task usually have a **semantic meaning** and for example, the task `AnglesAndInternodes` may take several types of object in input (mesh, point-cloud & skeletons) but always output the JSON file with the obtained measures.
     So, to decide if you have to create a new task or add your algorithm to an existing task, following this rule should help: **at a given step of the pipeline, if the output change, this is a NEW task!**

-## Add you algorithm to `romiscan`
+## Add you algorithm to `plant3dvision`

-You first have to add a file (or append to an existing one), *e.g.* named `algo.py`, under the `romiscan/romiscan` directory.
+You first have to add a file (or append to an existing one), *e.g.* named `algo.py`, under the `plant3dvision/plant3dvision` directory.

 Let's assume the previously added file has a main function called `my_algo` like this: